nate-ellis/End-to-End-TradingView-Alert-Transmission-and-Interactive-Brokers-API-Automated-Trading-System-/README.md

 # End-to-End-TradingView-Alert-Transmission-and-Interactive-Brokers-API-Automated-Trading-System-
-This is a script (with omitted portions) that will conduct automated trading with alerts from TradingView.com and send them to an Interactive Brokers brokerageaccount
+This is a script (with omitted portions) that will conduct automated trading with alerts from TradingView.com and send them to an Interactive Brokers brokerage account

 Disclaimer: In concert with the requirements to implement the system, this system WILL EXECUTE LIVE TRADES ON INTERACTIVE BROKERS (IB).